-The transformation of sweet potatoes into this happened sort of haphazardly, actually.
-My cousin was here last week and where I’m lacking in the soup love department, she makes up for.
+The transformation of sweet potatoes into this soup happened sort of haphazardly, actually.
+My cousin was here last week and where I’m lacking in the soup-love department, she makes up for.

 And it’s been pretty chilly here recently so without having to go out shopping with baby in tow for soup ingredients, we pulled from the fridge and pantry and easily had everything we needed to cobble this sweet potato and roasted apple soup together.

-This soup was so so good!
+This soup was so SO good!
 Since I had baked the sweet potatoes in advance, the soup came together really quickly, in spite of needing to roast the apples in some coconut oil, brown sugar, cinnamon, and nutmeg.

 Once the spiced apples are roasted, you’ll puree them into the soup – peels and all to boost flavor and nutritious fiber – until it’s silky smooth and gorgeous.
 Then you’ll sauté some whole wheat bread cubes in a little butter and toss them with maple syrup riiiight before you top the soup with them.

 This sweet potato and roasted apple soup would make a fantastic starter course for Thanksgiving dinner but it’s just as delicious on a Tuesday afternoon.
 Grilled cheese optional, of course.

 For the soup:

-1 large apple, cored and diced into about ½-inch pieces (leave the peel on for added fiber)
+- 1 large apple, cored and diced into about ½-inch pieces (leave the peel on for added fiber)

-2 tsp coconut oil, melted
+- 2 tsp coconut oil, melted

-1 tsp light brown sugar, packed
+- 1 tsp light brown sugar, packed

-¼ tsp ground cinnamon
+- ¼ tsp ground cinnamon

-1/8 tsp ground nutmeg
+- ⅛ tsp ground nutmeg

-Extra virgin olive oil
+- Extra virgin olive oil

-½ medium onion, chopped
+- ½ medium onion, chopped

-2 carrots, peeled and roughly diced
+- 2 carrots, peeled and roughly diced

-1 tsp sweet curry powder
+- 1 tsp sweet curry powder (see note below)

-Kosher salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper

-1 bay leaf
+- 1 bay leaf

-6 cups low-sodium chicken or vegetable broth
+- 6 cups low-sodium chicken or vegetable broth

 For the maple croutons: